DennisDeKoster/CHIRP_Linux_update_script/README.md

 Optional (for nice trash behavior on GNOME-based desktops):
 - `gio` (part of `glib` – usually already installed)

+## First-time setup

+The first time you run the script, it will automatically detect if `pipx` is missing and offer to install it for you (on Ubuntu, Debian, Fedora, Arch, openSUSE, etc.).

+Just answer **y** when asked – everything will be set up automatically!

 ## Installation

 ```bash